 T Minus 6

-Christmas is over, but doing this countdown has been so much fun that I decided to reset the clock to bring us into New Year’s and the first day of 2021, which is also the first year of the second decade of the 2000s.
-A lot of people don’t get this and think that the 20s started a year ago, but time doesn’t work that way.
+Christmas is over, but doing this countdown has been so much fun that I decided to reset the clock to bring us into New Year’s and the first day of 2022, which is also the first year of the second decade of the 2000s.
+A lot of people don’t get this and think that the 20s started in 2020, but time doesn’t work that way.
 Otherwise, the day after December 31 would be January 0.

 I think the confusion over when decades begin and end comes from how humans count their own ages.
 Yes, on the day someone turns 20, they are no longer a teen, but that’s because we start counting at zero, and on their first birthday they turn one.
 Decades, centuries, and millennia all start on the first day of year one and you have to have all of the digits, so it runs 1 all the way to (1)0.